 Enrichment & Recreation

-Recreation and leisure activities are critical dimensions of the quality of life for all people, including those with developmental disabilities.
-These serve as a vehicle through which people have fun, meet new friends, and develop skills and competencies.
+Recreation and leisure activities are critical dimensions of the quality of life for all people.
+They serve as a vehicle to have fun, meet new friends and develop skills.
+Enrolling in a recreational activity can be beneficial in teaching critical life-long socialization skills.

 The Marcus Jewish Community Center of Atlanta’s (MJCCA) Blonder Family Department for Special Needs and their Inclusion Program provide appropriate social and recreational programs for children, teens and adults with disabilities.
 Their programs, led by a team of dedicated, highly trained professionals foster independence, ignite interests, build self-esteem and allow participants to experience the richness of community while making new and lasting friendships.
 Whenever possible, the MJCCA encourages the integration of participants into JCC classes, camps, after-school programs, groups and events.
 Inclusion in these programs helps these very special members develop a strong sense of belonging to the Jewish community.